microsoft/semantic-kernel/docs/decisions/0054-python-structured-output.md

 ### Callouts

 - The `structured output` `response_format` is limited to a single object type at this time.
-We will use a Pydantic validator to make sure a user is only specifying the proper type/amount:
+We will use a Pydantic validator to make sure a user is only specifying the proper type/amount of objects:

 ```python
 @field_validator("response_format", mode="before")